wishonia/wishonia/public/docs/roadmap/positron-network/competition.md

+---
+slug: competition
+name: Maximizing Efficiency Through High-Resolution Agent Competition
+featuredImage: /docs/roadmap/positron-network/competition.jpg
+description: >-
+  Discover how high-resolution agent competition can transform industries, addressing the drawbacks of traditional competition by focusing on task-specific KPIs.
+Learn how this innovative approach leads to increased efficiency, reduced risk, and encourages constant improvement and transparency.
+---
 # Advantages of High-Resolution Agent Competition

 The free-market is an evolutionary process.
 Organizations best at adapting and providing value survive and those worse at it die from bankruptcy.
 This evolutionary pressure encourages constant improvement, innovation, and efficiency among businesses, which can lead to greater benefits for society as a whole.